dtcenter/MET/docs/Users_Guide/config_options.rst

     Since selecting bins of equal width is common, shorthand notation is provided to do so.
 The following options are supported.

-    * :code:`cat_thresh = [ ==0.25 ];` specifies an equal bin width < 1
+    * :code:`cat_thresh = [ ==0.25 ];` specifies an equal probability bin
-      and defines 4 bins between the values 0, 0.25, 0.5, 0.75, and 1.0.
+      width of 0.25 and defines 4 bins between the values 0, 0.25, 0.5, 0.75,
-      The `==p` threshold may be set to any probability bin width greater than 0 and less than 1.
+      and 1.0.
+The :code:`==p` threshold may be set to any probability bin width greater than 0 and less than 1.

-    * :code:`cat_thresh = [ ==10 ];` specifies an ensemble of size 10
+    * :code:`cat_thresh = [ ==10 ];` specifies an ensemble of size 10 and
-      and defines 11 bins between the values -0.05, 0.05, 0.15, ..., 0.95,
+      defines 11 bins between the values -0.05, 0.05, 0.15, ..., 0.95, and
-      and 1.05.
+      1.05.
 Note that each bin is centered on the value n/10 for n = 0 to 10.
-The `==n` threshold may be set to any integer number of ensemble members greater than 1.
+The :code:`==n` threshold may be set to any integer number of ensemble members greater than 1 to define n+1 probability bins.

     * :code:`cat_thresh = [ >=0, >=0.5, >=0.75, >=1.0 ];` explicitly
-      specifies the probability values and defines 3 bins of unequal width between the values 0, 0.5, 0.75, and 1.0.
+      specifies the probability thresholds and defines 3 bins of unequal width between the values 0, 0.5, 0.75, and 1.0.
 By convention, the greater-than-or-equal-to (">=" or "ge") inequality type is required.

   * Set "prob_as_scalar = TRUE" to override the processing of probability data.
-When the "prob" entry is set as a dictionary to define the field of interest, settin g "prob_as_scalar = TRUE" indicates that this data should be processed as regular scalars rather than probabilities.
+When the "prob" entry is set as a dictionary to define the field of interest, setting "prob_as_scalar = TRUE" indicates that this data should be processed as regular scalars rather than probabilities.
     For example, this option can be used to compute traditional 2x2 contingency tables and neighborhood verification statistics for